⭠ back to development goals

 Application Story: Spoonful of Death

 In 2007, Lynda Gehrels (now Lifewater Canada's president) used her 35 years experience as a Registered Nurse to help prepare Health and Hygiene lessons to share during her first trip to Liberia.
-But all her preparation didn't prepare her for what would transpire in the middle of her disease transmission class.
+She wasn't however, prepared for what would transpire in the middle of her class.

-Twenty-five men and women, with several toddlers and a few babies wrapped around their mom's bodies, attended the three full-day training sessions.
-The information was simple in concept -- offered through skits and stories using photos, and presented with constant individual participation required.
-There was lots of hands-on training, and by the end of the second day, people were getting pretty comfortable with each other.
+Twenty-five men and women, with several toddlers and a few babies wrapped around their mom's bodies, attended the long training sessions over the course of three days.
+The information was simple in concept and was offered through skits, stories and photos — with constant individual participation required.
+It was hands-on training, and by the end of the second day, people were getting pretty comfortable with each other.

-"I was sharing again how unsafe drinking water was the reason why so many suffered from running stomach (diarrhea), with the wee ones and the elderly especially prone to get ill and often die," Lynda recalls.
-"It was a lesson I had covered numerous times before, but this time I noticed one of the older women in the class start to silently cry, tears running down her cheeks.
+"I was sharing how unsafe drinking water was the reason why so many suffered from running stomach (diarrhea), with the wee ones and the elderly especially prone to get ill and often die," Lynda recalls.
+"It was a lesson I had covered many times before, but this time I noticed one of the older women in the class start to silently cry, tears running down her cheeks."

 "Later, I shared a taxi home with her daughter-in-law.
-Her tears started to fall as she explained that in the class, her mother-in-law had realized that the tradition to give every one-month-old baby in her family their first drink of water had directly led to the death of two of her grandchildren.
+Her own tears started to fall as she explained that in the class, her mother-in-law had realized that the family tradition to give every one-month-old baby their first drink of water from the local watering hole had directly led to the death of two of her grandchildren.
 They had spoken together after the class and she had found the strength and faith to forgive her mother-in-law.
-My tears were the only consolation I could offer as I listened to the grief and pain in her words.
+My tears were the only consolation I could offer as I listened to the grief and pain in her words," explained Lynda.

-"My second trip to Liberia painted a bright rainbow around that painful memory.
-I met with these two women and they were so happy to share their success story.
-When visiting a relative, a child had gotten very ill with diarrhea.
-The village was far from a clinic.
-But they were able to use the information they'd learned in the workshop and the child was able to regain his strength and live.
+Lynda.jpg 18 KB "My second trip to Liberia painted a bright rainbow around that painful memory.
+I met with these same women and they were so happy to share their success story.
+While visiting a relative, a child had gotten very ill with diarrhea, and the village was too far from a clinic to seek help.
+They were able to use the information they'd learned in our workshop and the child regained his strength and lived," Lynda recalls.

-"Although it didn't dim the sadness (of the two grandchildren's deaths), it offered some balancing joy that this life would be spared to grow and bloom!
+"Although it didn't dim their grief, it offered some balancing joy that this life would be spared to grow and bloom!
 That's pretty great fruit from a simple hygiene lesson!"

-Target 2: Community involved in picking well site (2 points)
+TARGET 2: Community involved in picking well site

 Wells need to be located in a place that balances technical factors along with social and cultural considerations.
 To learn more about these factors, see Lifewater Well Drilling Manual Section 2 "Deciding Where to Drill"

-Real-Life 4.jpg 2 MBFrom 1995 to 2003, all Lifewater wells in Liberia were drilled in town squares.
+Smiling woman carries large bucket on her head next to a new well From 1995 to 2003, all wells in Liberia were drilled in town squares.
 In 2004, a well was planned for the Margibi area but local women objected when they saw the drilling team setting up in the town square.
-It turned out that the time spent gathering water was an important social gathering for those women.
+They explained that the time spent gathering water was an important social experience for them.
 Away from husbands and children, they could share and encourage each other without being overheard.

-The well location was changed to near a big tree just out of sight of the village huts, so the women did not have to walk far, but could still have their private time to relate together
+The well location was changed to be near a big tree just out of sight of the village huts, so the women did not have to walk far, but could still have their time to relate together in private.

-With a very generous donor funding his work, Harry rented a big rig and tried drilling where the community wanted him to -- at the top of a big hill close to their houses.
+With a generous donor funding his work, Harry rented a big rig and tried drilling where the community wanted him to — at the top of a big hill, close to their homes.
 Despite long hours of drilling to great depth, the borehole was dry.
-The rig was moved over with the same result.
-And the third attempt was also unsuccessful.
+They tried drilling another hole nearby but it also was dry.
+Their third attempt was also unsuccessful.

-Real-Life 5.jpg 203 KBFinally Harry reached the end of his patience and explained to the people that the next attempt had to be at the bottom of the hill because the big trees there signaled the presence of water.
+Harry was reaching the end of his patience and reasoned with the community members that the next attempt should be at the bottom of the hill, as the big trees there signaled the presence of water.
 The community leaders said the well could not go there.

-Finally Harry lost his temper and demanded: “Why can't the well go there?”
-The chiefs said “Because the lions who live there will eat you.”
-They found a better location for the well!
+Finally Harry lost his temper and demanded: "Why can't the well go there?!"
+The chiefs responded saying, "Because the lions who live there will eat you."

 Lifewater is mindful of the United Nation's "Agenda 2030" (The 2030 Sustainable Development Agenda and its Sustainable Development Goals) which set out a universal framework for action and global goals that are based on sustainable development principles.
 Target 6.b calls on development agencies to "Support and strengthen the participation of local communities in improving water and sanitation management."